-Grill grates can become rusty if not taken care of.
-This rust looks terrible & also leaves a bad taste in your food.
+You may have noticed that the grill grates can become rusty if they’re not taken care of.
+This rust looks terrible, but it can also leave a bad taste in your food.
+Yuck!

 Take a look at these ideas on how to keep grill grates from rusting.